mgherghi/Warez/README.md

 ## Reddit History Wiper Tools
 - [Removeddit](https://anonym.to/?https://www.removeddit.com/about/) - Display removed (by mods) and deleted (by users) comments/threads from Reddit.
+- [forget](https://anonym.to/?https://forget.codl.fr/about/) - Forget is a service that automatically deletes your old posts.

 **[`^        back to top        ^`](#readme)**